iriscxy/VMSMO/README.md

 - ID: the ID number of the news
 - content: the content of news
 - original_pictures: whether the original microblog has pictures
-- video_uRL: video URL
+- video_url: video URL
-- image_uRL: video cover image URL
+- image_url: video cover image URL
 - publish_place: the place of publication
 - publish_time: the release time of microblog
 - publish_tool: microblog publishing method